djhmateer/hugo-quickstart/content/posts/9 american lager.md

 The new capping machine.
 Surprising how hard you need to press, then it is obvious when it goes on properly.

 [Steel Bench Top Crown Capper](https://www.themaltmiller.co.uk/product/steel-bench-top-crown-capper/) bought for £28.

+## Drinking

+I found that the beer still tasted sweet after a few weeks.

+However at the beginning of April it is delicious!
+So about 11 weeks this has taken.
+3 weeks in the fermenter, then 2 months conditioning in the bottle.